Solar Eclipse Corona

 4. Presence of European Representative

-As the only point in its favor, our checks indicate that the product packaging does include the information of an Authorized Representative in the EU.
-While this partially complies with an administrative requirement, it absolutely does not exempt the product from the critical safety flaws described above (invalid laboratory and incorrect protection standard).
+As the only point in favor, our checks indicate that the product packaging does include the information of an Authorized Representative in the EU.
+While this partially complies with an administrative requirement, it does not exempt the product at all from the critical safety flaws described above (invalid laboratory and incorrect protection standard).

 Conclusion and Health Warning: The Price of a Peek